DanishKhan671/custom-color-treemap-plot/README.md

 ```
 <img src="/figures/treemap1.png" height="500">

-However, if you wish to custom color the tiles of each country, you can do this by defining your own colorpalette as follows:
+However, if you wish to custom color the tiles of each country, you can do this by programming your own colorpalette as follows:

 ```
 program colorpalette_palette1